 You will want to "register to" your application: a process of linking yourself to the application after it has been submitted through Grants.gov and processed by DOE.

-You must register in PAMS to submit a pre-application or a letter of intent.
+You must register in PAMS to submit a pre-application or a LOI.

 You may use the Internet Explorer, Firefox, Google Chrome, or Safari browsers to access PAMS.